ncbi/CF-random_software/README.md

 python main.py --pname Mad2_test --fname 2vfx_L-search/ --option blind
 ```

-*Before running this code, make a symbolic link to the foldseek pdb in the directory where you run the command above.*
+*Before running this code, make a symbolic link to the foldseek pdb libraries in the directory where you run the command above.*

 ### Used input files: <br>
 MSA: 2vfx_L-search/0.a3m (MSA file should be in a folder) <br>